China says ex-Interpol chief focus of bribery probe back home

 France’s Interior Ministry said on Friday that Meng’s family had not heard from him since Sept.
 25, and French authorities said his wife was under police protection after receiving threats.

-Meng, 64, became president of the global police cooperation agency in late 2016 amid a broader effort by China to secure leadership posts in international organizations, prompting concern at the time from rights groups that Beijing might try to leverage his position to pursue dissidents abroad.
+Meng, 64, became president of the global police cooperation agency in late 2016 amid a broader effort by China to secure leadership posts in international organisations, prompting concern at the time from rights groups that Beijing might try to leverage his position to pursue dissidents abroad.

 Presidents of Interpol are seconded from their national administrations and remain in their home post while representing the international policing body.

-“The president heads the executive committee which meets on average four times a year and sets the strategic orientation for the organization,” an Interpol source said on Monday, when asked if Meng spent most of his time in France or China.
+“The president heads the executive committee which meets on average four times a year and sets the strategic orientation for the organisation,” an Interpol source said on Monday, when asked if Meng spent most of his time in France or China.

 “The president by virtue of the fact that he or her retains a national post, by virtue of that you would expect him or her to spend some of their time back home.
 But there is an office for the Interpol president, there are resources at his or her disposal: office, staff etc.,” the Interpol source said.